Spice rack cousins, but how are they different?

 Can you substitute chili powder for cayenne pepper (and vice versa)?

-While you can, there’s a few things you need to be aware of that may make the substitution not as perfect as you may think.
+While you can, there are a few things you need to be aware of that may make the substitution not as perfect as you may think.

 First, the heat, as mentioned, can totally change a recipe’s spiciness.
 This may take a family-friendly recipe and turn it into something that’s really meant for spicy food fans.